-- you will be subject to the terms and conditions outlined in the Group life policies issued by MetLife, - you will continue to be subject to any individual loadings, exclusions and restrictions applicable to the cover that was transferred, - you will need to cancel the cover you had under your previous fund or policy, and - your transferred cover will be fixed and in addition to your Standard cover.
+- you will be subject to the terms and conditions outlined in the Group Life Insurance policy, - you will continue to be subject to any individual loadings, exclusions and restrictions applicable to the cover that was transferred, - you will need to cancel the cover you had under your previous fund or policy, and - your transferred cover will be fixed and in addition to your Standard cover.

-If you are thinking about transferring your existing insurance cover, make sure you compare the features and benefits, and are accepted by the insurer, before cancelling your existing cover.
+If you are thinking about transferring your existing insurance cover, make sure you compare the features and benefits, and are accepted by the Plan's insurer, before transferring cover.